google/flutter-desktop-embedding/Debugging.md

-# Debugging Desktop Flutter Applications
+# Debugging Desktop Flutter Applications in IDEs

 While the current workflow for debugging on desktop is not ideal, it is possible to do most things, including source-level debugging and hot reload.

 Because this relies on workarounds for desktop not being a supported device, Flutter changes may break the workflows described below.
-We hope to extend the `flutter` tool to improve support, but in the meantime please file bugs in this project if you encounter issues with these instructions.
+Please file bugs in this project if you encounter issues with these instructions.

 ## Getting the Observatory Port

-For all of these approaches, you will need the Observatory port of the desktop application.
-Usually, `flutter run` would handle this, but there's currently no way to `flutter run` a desktop application, so you will need to provide it manually.
+You will need the Observatory port of the desktop application.
+Usually, `flutter run` would handle this, but there's currently no way to `flutter run` a desktop application from an IDE, so you will need to provide it manually.

 There are two options: